perneky/EasyMono/README.md

  - [x] Being able to call native functions from the managed world
  - [x] Being able to call managed function from the native world
  - [x] Unique pointer integration showcase
- - [ ] Configurable structure types
+ - [x] Configurable structure types
+ - [ ] Automatic handling of structures not in the dictionary
  - [ ] Handling enums in the tools
  - [ ] Handling callbacks in the tools
+ - [ ] Adding convenience attributes over get* and set* functions in the generated C# classes